-Today we will talk about how to import Ms excel files into Quickbooks.
+Today we will talk about how to import excel into QuickBooks.
 Users can import or export lots of list and transaction types into QuickBooks Desktop with the help of using different file formats.
 All accounting and bookkeeping processes normally include data from other systems.
 As QuickBooks is a huge accounting platform, there is some condition where you have to import/export data within Excel or into QuickBooks accounting software.
-So here we are to learn how to import MS Excel files into QuickBooks.
+So here we are to learn how to import excel into QuickBooks.

 How to Import Excel files Into QuickBooks

-Users can import Customers, Vendors, products, and Chart of Accounts from an MS Excel file into QuickBooks.
-These are various options you get to import Excel files from QuickBooks.
+Users can import Customers, Vendors, products, and Charts of Accounts from an MS Excel file into QuickBooks.
+These are various options you get to import excel into QuickBooks.

 1. Standard import method

 QuickBooks provides you a formatted Excel file where you can do the entry of your information.
 While saving and closing the file, users can review results and see their data in QuickBooks.
 Here is the process to import Customers, Vendors, and Products as well:

 - From the section of the File menu, go to the Utilities and click on the Import, and then hit on the Excel Files.